Breaking Barriers, Building Community, 2014

 In recognition of this anniversary, this one-day conference features presentations by alumni of the graduate training program, now distinguished academics, whose groundbreaking work on stratification and social change in US cities challenges the presumptions of power and the powerful.
 Panelists draw on research that 1) examines the erasure of history and memory that occurs around race and gender; 2) explores the processes and contexts in which the definitions and enforcement of (il)legality are undergoing change in schools and community settings, on the streets and in workplaces, and around the use and design of the built environment; and 3) engages with the efforts of community organizations and activists to challenge the policies and control of dominant interests.

-Read an article published in the Berkeleyan reporting on this conference here.
-Video of the conference is available here or by clicking on the links below.
+Read an article published in the Berkeleyan reporting on this conference.
+Video of the conference is available on YouTube, or by watching the embedded videos below.

 Sponsors: Institute for the Study of Societal Issues, Center for Research on Social Change